-Cast a line into the cool northern waters of Prince Albert National Park or try ice fishing on Waskesiu Lake, and bring home the catch of the day or a tale about the one that got away.
+Cast a line into the cool northern waters of Prince Albert National Park or try ice fishing in the winter on Waskesiu Lake, and bring home the catch of the day or a tale about the one that got away.
 Lake trout, northern pike and walleye are just a few of the game fish species that can be found in the waters of Prince Albert National Park.

 The park’s lakes and rivers support a healthy population of fish and fishing was a traditional food source in this area for millennia.
 Indigenous people lived on this land and fished these waters for thousands of years and early settlers established commercial fishing in the area before the park was opened in 1928.
 Today, visitors to Prince Albert National Park can experience both the relaxing calm and rush of excitement that fishing often brings.

 Aquatic Invasive Species

 In collaboration with partners, park management is working hard to keep aquatic invasive species like zebra mussels out of the park’s lakes and rivers.
 Learn more about how you can help!

 Obtain a Prince Albert National Park fishing permit, along with a copy of the fishing regulations, at the Visitor Centre, entry gates, campground kiosks and marinas.

 *This is not a comprehensive list of all national park fishing regulations.
 For additional information about legislation within national parks, please visit the Parks Canada Acts and Regulations webpage.

 Angling is permitted between one hour before sunrise and two hours after sunset as follows:

 |Kingsmere Lake and Wassegam Lake||All Species||Victoria Day* to Labour Day|

 |Crean Lake||All Species except lake trout||Victoria Day* to Labour Day|